CarterPerez-dev/angela-cli/README.md

 ## Tech stack:
 Python, Ubuntu Linux
---
-## *********WHAT I WANT TO ACHEIVE (BRIEF OVERVIEW-- IT WILL BE SOEM OF THIS BUT EVEN MORE AND AT AN EVEN HIGHER LEVEL, WERE ESSENRTIALLY RECREATING TEH MOST INTELLEGENT AND CAPABLE OPERATING SYSTEM, TERMINAL, SOFTWARE DEVELOPER, DEVOPS ENGINEER, AI AGENT, AND MORE< WERE CREATING AGI BUT IN A TERMINAL.
-TEH WORLDS FIRST AGI WILL BE CREATED BY ME AND WILL LIVE IN A TERMINAL*****

 1.  **I want an AI partner so deeply woven into my shell that its presence feels almost ambient, yet instantly responsive.** It's more than just a keyword trigger; I want the boundary between my standard shell commands and my instructions to "Angela" to blur.
 When I type `Angela refactor the main loop in processor.py for clarity`, I want the shell's response mechanism itself to feel like it *understands* this isn't a literal command named "Angela" but an invocation of this embedded intelligence.
 The transition should be frictionless, immediate, and devoid of the clunkiness of launching a separate process or waiting for a distinct interface.
 It should feel less like I'm *running a tool* and more like the shell itself has gained a natural language understanding layer.